 Only non-unionized employees — approximately 71 per cent of the workforce — were affected.

 The organization is closing its defined benefit pension plan to future accrual as of August 2017.
 Instead, employees can join a defined contribution plan in which the company matches contributions up to three per cent of earnings.
-Postmedia is also closing its other capital accumulation plans, which include a registered retirement savings plan and a deferred profit-sharing plan, and employees participating in those savings vehicles will be eligible to move into the DC plan.
+Postmedia is also closing its other capital accumulation plans, which include a registered retirement savings plan and a deferred profit-sharing plan, and employees participating in those savings vehicles will be eligible to move into the defined contribution plan.

 According to spokesperson Phyllise Gelfand, Postmedia ran “several” defined benefit plans that were closed to new employees between 2010 and 2015.
 Three defined benefit plans inherited from Sun Media, which Postmedia bought in April 2015, remain open to unionized employees only.